Hucknall station: History

-Operation
+Services

-Rail
+Railway

 The railway has a single line and platform through the station, with the platform on the same side of the railway track as the tram stop.
 There is direct access from the railway platform to the tram platforms.
-Train services are operated by East Midlands Railway.
+Services are operated by East Midlands Railway.

 During the weekday off-peak and on Saturdays, the station is generally served by an hourly service northbound to Worksop and southbound to Nottingham.
 During the peak hours, the station is also served by an additional two trains per day between Nottingham and Mansfield Woodhouse.

 On Sundays, the station is served by a two-hourly service between Nottingham and Mansfield Woodhouse, with no service to Worksop.
 Sunday services to Worksop are due to recommence at the station during the life of the East Midlands franchise.

 Tram

 The tram stop has two side platforms, flanked two terminal tracks.
 To the south the line becomes single track as far as Butler's Hill tram stop.

-With the opening of NET's phase two, Hucknall is the terminus of NET line 1, which runs through the city centre to Beeston and Chilwell.
+With the opening of NET's phase two, Hucknall became the terminus of NET line 1, which runs through the city centre to Beeston and Chilwell.
 Trams run at frequencies that vary between 4 and 8 trams per hour, depending on the day and time of day.